Vilksar/GeneticAlgNetControl/README.md

 ### Build

-You can download the repository to run or build the project yourself.
+The repository consists of a Visual Studio 2019 project.
+You can download it to run or build the application yourself.
 You need to have [.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0) installed on your computer in order to run it, or the corresponding SDK in order to also be able to build it.

-The repository consists of a Visual Studio 2019 project.

 ### Release